EvanHStanton/blog/drafts/998-brain-health-pt1.md

 Sometimes long hours and trudging along while incredibly stressed is viewed as heroic, when in reality it can be damaging – I mentioned sleep fragmentation and chronic stress as major debilitators of brain waste clearance.

-OThis isn’t meant to be catch-all – some people can get away with lower sleep.
+This isn’t meant to be catch-all – some people can get away with lower sleep.
 Instead, the point is to be aware of these things, and to be aware of industry standards, and where the two overlap for the better or the worse.

 So take care of yourself, take care of your team, take care of your employees, and if you haven’t heard of or read the Lorax, by Dr. Seuss, I strongly recommend it – so with that I’ll conclude with a question:

 What would the Lorax say?

 ## References

+Bohr, T., Hjorth, P. G., Holst, S. C., Hrabětová, S., Kiviniemi, V., Lilius, T., Lundgaard, I., Mardal, K. A., Martens, E. A., Mori, Y., Nägerl, U. V., Nicholson, C., Tannenbaum, A., Thomas, J. H., Tithof, J., Benveniste, H., Iliff, J. J., Kelley, D. H., & Nedergaard, M. (2022).
+The glymphatic system: Current understanding and modeling. iScience, 25(9), 104987. https://doi.org/10.1016/j.isci.2022.104987

 Brodt, S., Inostroza, M., Niethard, N., & Born, J. (2023).
 Sleep-A brain-state serving systems memory consolidation.
 Neuron, 111(7), 1050–1075. https://doi.org/10.1016/j.neuron.2023.03.005